shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 	- interlinkages
 	- links outwards to others' memexes, or hypothesis permalinked annotations
 	- useful tag structure implemented
-	- maps of content as appropriate providing a useufl'way in' to your memex as suits your own research interests
+	- maps of content as appropriate providing a useful 'way in' to your memex as suits your own research interests

 ## The Final Journey